AlexLupo5/CSC212-Term-Project/README.md

 **WITH SFML:**

+In CLion, create a project using C++ 11, titled `convexHull` with SFML:
+/Users/"Computer Name"/CLionProjects/SFML/convexHull

 1. Inside the `convexHull` project, create the files `main.cpp`, `convexHull.cpp`, `convexHull.h`, `graph.cpp`, and `graph.h`.
+2. Remove any content inside the files if there is any
-2. Navigate to the GitHub repo `Convex Hull with SFML` directory and copy the `main.cpp`, `convexHull.cpp`, `convexHull.h`, `graph.cpp`, and `graph.h` files and paste them into the `convexHull` project files with the matching titles.
+3. Navigate to the GitHub repo `Convex Hull with SFML` directory and copy the `main.cpp`, `convexHull.cpp`, `convexHull.h`, `graph.cpp`, and `graph.h` files and paste them into the `convexHull` project files with the matching titles.
 For example (main.cpp -> main.cpp).
-3. Remove the content of the `CMakeLists.txt` file and copy the `CMakeLists.txt` from the `Convex Hull with SFML` directory, then paste it into the `CMakeLists.txt` file in the `convexHull` project.
+4. Remove the content of the `CMakeLists.txt` file and copy the `CMakeLists.txt` from the `Convex Hull with SFML` directory, then paste it into the `CMakeLists.txt` file in the `convexHull` project.
-4. The CMakeLists.txt logo should appear with two blue arrows going in a circle; click that, and it will refactor the CMakeLists.txt.
+5. The CMakeLists.txt logo should appear with two blue arrows going in a circle; click that, and it will refactor the CMakeLists.txt.
-5. Before running the code, you may create txt files using the command `touch (name of txt).txt ` in the terminal.
+6. Before running the code, you may create txt files using the command `touch (name of txt).txt ` in the terminal.
-6. After creating your txt files, you may input your data in the txt file with the format:
+7. After creating your txt files, you may input your data in the txt file with the format:

+    ```
    (x1,y1)
    (x2,y2)
    (x3,y3)
    ...
+    ```

-7. After creating your data sets in the txt file(s), drag each txt file into the cmake folder located on the left side of the project.
+8. After creating your data sets in the txt file(s), drag each txt file into the cmake folder `cmake-build-debug` located on the left side of the project.
-8. Next navigate to the top right of your project in clion and locate the project name next to the run button.
+9. Next navigate to the top right of your project in clion and locate the three dots next to the debug button
-9. Click on your project name followed by `edit configurations` where you can then input up to three txt file inputs in program arguments:
+10. Click on the three dots followed by `Edit...` where you can then input up to three txt file inputs in program arguments:

     Ex: test1.txt test2.txt test3.txt

+11. Then click the blue OK button at the bottom of the configurations
-10. After closing out of the edit configurations tab, you are then able to run the code using the run button located at the top right corner of your project.
+12. After closing out of the edit configurations tab, you are then able to run the code using the run button located at the top right corner of your project.

     Up to three dotfiles named `convexHull_#.dot` will be created depending on the number of file          arguments provided.
 The terminal will also output the Convex Hull points of each file.

-    Incase the .dot files do not get added to your cmake, drag the three desired `convexHull.dot` file(s) from the `convexHull` project and put them in the `cmake-build-debug` folder in the `convexHull` project.
+    In the rare case that the dot files do not get automatically put into the cmake-build-debug:

+    Drag the three desired `convexHull.dot` file(s) from the `convexHull` project and put them in the      `cmake-build-debug` folder in the `convexHull` project.
     ```
     convexHull_#.dot
     ```